 COMD 463 Behavior Modification/Stuttering 3 cr.

 COMD 479 Clinical Procedures and Experience 3 cr.

 COMD 162 Introduction to American Sign Language 3 cr.

 To prepare undergraduate students for graduate study in the fields of speech-language pathology and audiology.

-The department of communicative disorders consists of five full-time professors, a clinic director, and two part-time clinical supervisors.
+The department of communicative disorders consists of five full-time professors, a clinic director, one full-time clinical supervisor, and three part-time clinical supervisors.
 All faculty members hold certification through the American Speech-Language-Hearing Association.

 offers a curriculum in the study of normal and disordered speech, language and hearing.
 The undergraduate curriculum prepares students for graduate study in the field of communicative disorders.